spieg16/stereo-display/README.md

 ### Spotify correction is conservative, not authoritative

 Spotify metadata correction is deliberately best-effort.
 If Spotify cannot confidently identify the same artist/title, the original ACRCloud result is retained.
+For protected recordings, correction is limited to equivalent recording types, but multiple legitimate releases of the same performance may still exist, so album selection remains heuristic.
 This matters for rare, private, bootleg, regional, or non-streaming records.

 ### Album metadata can still vary